Wisdom Teeth: To Keep or To Extract?

 While some people may be able to keep their wisdom teeth, others may find that the risks outweigh the benefits.
 For example, keeping wisdom teeth that are impacted can lead to the development of cysts or tumors.
 Additionally, keeping wisdom teeth that are causing crowding can lead to misalignment of the other teeth.
 This can lead to bite issues, difficulties with chewing and speaking, and even headaches.

 If you’re unsure about whether or not you need your wisdom teeth extracted, your dentist or oral surgeon can evaluate your mouth to determine if they are causing problems.
+If you have dental anxiety, read our article on how to overcome fear of the dentist.
 They may take x-rays to check the position of the teeth and assess the potential risks of keeping them.
 They will also consider factors such as your age, overall oral health, and any underlying medical conditions.

 The process of wisdom tooth extraction is typically done under local anesthesia, IV sedation, or general anesthesia.
 Recovery time can vary, but most people are able to return to normal activities within a week.
+If you’re considering dental implants after extraction, read our article on how long after tooth extraction can I get an implant.
 However, it’s important to follow your oral surgeon’s post-operative instructions to ensure a smooth and speedy recovery.
 This includes taking prescribed medications as directed, avoiding strenuous activities, and practicing good oral hygiene.

 It’s important to note that the extraction of wisdom teeth is a common procedure, but it’s not without risks.
 Some of the risks associated with wisdom teeth extraction include bleeding, infection, nerve damage, and dry socket.
-However, these risks are generally low and can be minimized by following post-operative instructions and taking care of yourself properly after the surgery.
+However, these risks are generally low and can be minimized by following post-operative instructions and taking care of yourself properly after the surgery, including maintaining fresh breath.
+For tips on keeping your breath fresh, read our article on saying goodbye to bad breath.

 The cost of wisdom tooth extraction can vary depending on the location and whether the extraction is done by a general dentist or an oral surgeon.
 On average, the cost can range from $225 to $600 per tooth.
 It’s important to check with your dental insurance provider to see if the procedure is covered and to be prepared financially if extraction is necessary.
 Additionally, some dental insurance plans also cover a portion of the cost of extractions.
 A bone graft may be beneficial in some cases after removal of lower impacted wisdom teeth.
 This varies depending on individual circumstances.